-- Our inability to adapt to rapid technological change in our markets could impair our ability to remain competitive and adversely affect our results of operations. - If we fail to develop and maintain strategic relationships, we may not be able to penetrate new markets. - We depend upon Verizon Wireless and T-Mobile for a substantial portion of our revenues, and our business would be negatively affected by an adverse change in our dealings with either of these customers. - We may not be able to retain and increase sales to our existing customers, which could negatively impact our financial results. - Loss of, or a significant reduction in business from, one or more enterprise or government customers could adversely affect our revenue and profitability.
+- Our inability to adapt to rapid technological change in our markets could impair our ability to remain competitive and adversely affect our results of operations. - We depend upon Verizon Wireless and T-Mobile for a substantial portion of our revenues, and our business would be negatively affected by an adverse change in our dealings with either of these customers.

-- Adverse economic conditions or reduced spending on information technology solutions may adversely impact our revenue and profitability. - · The marketability of our products may suffer if wireless telecommunications operators do not deliver acceptable wireless services. - Changes in practices of insurance companies in the markets in which we provide our solutions could materially and adversely affect demand for products and services. - · Reduction in regulation in certain markets may adversely impact demand for certain of our solutions by reducing the necessity for, or desirability of, our solutions.
+- We may not be able to retain and increase sales to our existing customers, which could negatively impact our financial results. - · Loss of, or a significant reduction in business from, one or more enterprise or government customers could adversely affect our revenue and profitability. - Adverse economic conditions or reduced spending on information technology solutions may adversely impact our revenue and profitability. - · The marketability of our products may suffer if wireless telecommunications operators do not deliver acceptable wireless services.